Anish-shakya/60-Days-of-SQL/README.md

 ![Alt text](Assets/day51(4)of60.png)

 ## Day 52 of 60days
-- So far SQL learning journey was fantastic.I get to learn lot of stuff from basic concept to advance SQL concepts
+- So far SQL learning journey was fantastic.I get to learn lot of stuff from basic concept to advance concepts.
+- But If you analyzed your data and you're not able to communicate or delivery the insights to the business stakeholders then it's like making coffee and not even drinking it.
+-